Brief explanations of legislative terms used throughout Congress.gov.

 Non-debatable motion, available in the House and its legislative committees, which, when agreed to, cuts off further debate, prevents the offering of additional amendments, and brings the pending matter to an immediate vote.

-One of 33 legislative categories which best describes the entire measure.
+One of 33 legislative policy areas which best describes the entire measure.
 Primary subjects are consistently applied across all legislation in Congress.gov.

 Legislation that affects consideration of other legislation (e.g., a rule for consideration, a bill ordered to be reported or passed in lieu of another measure).